g-leech/argmin-gravitas/_posts/2021-03-17-ai-risk-basics.markdown

 	<!--  -->
 	<h3>High uncertainty is not low probability</h3>
 	<div>
-		The weakness of the above evidence means we remain uncertain - it could be 0.1% to 90%.
+		The weakness of the evidence means we remain very uncertain - it could be 0.1% to 90%.
 But this is even worse when you think about it.
 		If you are genuinely uncertain about whether there's a landmine in front of you, you don't step forward.
 	</div>
 	<!--  -->
 	<h3>Against the null prior</h3>
 	<div>
 		People often act like "things should be treated as 0 probability until we see hard evidence - peer-reviewed evidence"<br><br>
-        The last year of government failure on COVID should make you realise that this is not the right attitude when evidence is legitimately scarce and lives are at stake.<br><br>
+        The last year of government failure on COVID should make you think this isn't the right attitude when evidence is legitimately scarce and lives are at stake.<br><br>
-        It is not possible to have evidence yet, so it doesn't make sense to demand it.
+        It is not possible to have direct evidence yet, so it doesn't make sense to demand it.
 (By symmetry it also doesn't make sense to be very certain about the size of the risk.)
 	</div>
 </div>